dexzoyp/dexzoyp/README.md

 - 👀 I’m interested in making apps with interface, video games and solving math problems.
 - 🌱 I’m currently learning C/C++ and C# .NET Framework.
 - 📫 You can contact me by email, dexzoyp@hotmail.com
+- ✨ My dream is to have own video game studio.

 <!---
 dexzoyp/dexzoyp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.